Kenya Beach Safaris - It's More Than Sun and Sand

 Excursions Away from the Beach

 Should you desire time off the beach, there are many sites to visit.
-These include marine and wildlife parks as well as ecological, cultural, and historical sites.
+These include marine and wildlife parks and ecological, cultural, and historical sites.
 The Shimba-Hills National Reserve on the South Coast is a famous elephant and bird watcher's hotspot.
 Tsavo National Park is the largest wildlife park in Kenya and home to the big five and more.
-It is a mere two-hour drive from Mombasa on your way road to Nairobi and an hour away from Malindi.
+It is a mere two-hour drive from Mombasa on your way to Nairobi and an hour's drive away from Malindi.
 Most visitors who seek time away from the beach love to do their excursions at Tsavo and Shimba Hills.

-Fort Jesus, a last-stand military fort built by the Portuguese 400 years ago as they battled Arab armies for control of Mombasa, is a popular tourist site in Mombasa City.
-There are old Swahili villages and iconic mosques, churches and temples to visit in the city too.
-A marine park and a world-famous ecological park also make it to the long list of unique sites in the city!
+Fort Jesus, a last-stand military fort built by the Portuguese 400 years ago as they battled the Arabian armies for control of Mombasa, is a popular tourist site in Mombasa City.
+There are old Swahili villages and iconic mosques, churches and temples to visit in the City too.
+A marine park and a world-famous ecological park also make it to the long list of Mombasa's unique tourist sites!

 How to Get to Kenya's Beach Resorts